Promoting Good Nutrition

 - Micronutrient deficiencies

-This table lists the intervention reviewed by the Community Guide, with a summary of the Task Force finding (definitions of findings).
-Click on the underlined intervention title for a summary of the review and Research-tested Intervention Programs (RTIPs).
+This table lists an intervention reviewed by the Community Guide, with a summary of the Task Force finding (definitions of findings).
+Click on an underlined intervention title for a summary of the review, and where available, Research-tested Intervention Programs (RTIPs).

 |School-Based Programs Promoting Nutrition and Physical Activity||Insufficient Evidence